Kansas Dog Bite Lawyers

-Dog attacks in Kansas often result in serious personal injuries—and they often are sustained by young children.
-There are millions of dog bites nationwide every year, and while many of them are minor, hundreds of thousands of victims need to seek emergency medical treatment, according to the Centers for Disease Control and Prevention (CDC).
+Dog bites and attacks often result in serious injuries—and they often are sustained by young children.
+There are millions of dog bites nationwide every year, and while many of them are minor, hundreds of thousands of victims need emergency medical treatment, according to the Centers for Disease Control and Prevention (CDC).

 Opinions differ over which dog breeds are dangerous.
 Some people insist that any dog can be dangerous, regardless of the dog’s breed.
 Statistically, unneutered male dogs are the most likely to bite, but they can be of any breed.

 Even so, many people believe that certain dogs bite people more than others.

 Some of the dog breeds that spark the most concern among the general public include:

 At Bretz Injury Law, we recognize that any dog can be aggressive—and a bite or attack by any breed can have devastating or even deadly consequences.
 Our attorneys fight tirelessly for the rights of victims and their loved ones, working to hold negligent dog owners accountable for the harm their pets cause.

 What Is Kansas’s Dog Bite Rule?